← Return to Blogs

 Within the Year 3, 4, 5 & 6 Screening & Tracking Manual, proceed with the following steps.

-• OPTIONAL: For students still operating within Stages 1 and 2 for spelling (or with delayed reading), the Early Reading Screen for Middle & Upper Primary Students on page 23 can be presented.
+• OPTIONAL: For students still operating within Stages 1 and 2 for spelling (or with delayed reading), administer the Early Reading Screen for Middle & Upper Primary Students on page 24-27.

 • Do not mark the screens as they will be handed over to next year’s teachers to analyse during the online training.

-Step 3: During the pupil-free day (in December or January), teachers view at least two hours of the relevant online course and mark and enter the exit screening results into the PLD tracking sheets (referred to in Step 1).
+Step 3: During the pupil-free day (in December or January), teachers view at least two hours of the relevant online course, mark and enter the exit screening results into the PLD tracking sheets.

 Step 4: Essential Instructional Videos for All Teachers – Before or After Entering Results